-Risk of bias for each study is summarised in table 1.
-Overall reporting of cases was good with sufficient data necessary for review with adequate methodology as per the CARE guidelines for reporting case reports.
-Reporting of susceptibility and Minimum inhibitory concentration (MIC) testing was good overall however different methods were used by different studies.
-Most studies identified resistance mechanism.
-Kim et al.(29) was considered to have a higher risk of bias compared to the other studies primarily as it did not include susceptibility profiles of the organism and only the antibiotics used without doses.
-It has been inferred from this that the antibiotics used were susceptible.
+The risk of bias for each study is summarized in Table 1.
+The overall reporting of cases was good, with sufficient data necessary for review using adequate methodology as per the CARE guidelines for reporting case reports.
+Reporting of susceptibility and minimum inhibitory concentration (MIC) testing was good overall; however, different methods have been used in different studies.
+Most studies have identified the mechanisms underlying resistance.
+Kim et al.(29) were considered to have a higher risk of bias compared to the other studies, primarily because they did not include susceptibility profiles of the organism and only the antibiotics used without doses.
+Thus, it was inferred that the antibiotics used were susceptible.